ChStLeGitHub/Project09-Oil-Well-Development-Profitability-and-Risk-Assessment/README.md

 # Project 09: Machine Learning in Business

-**Objective:** Determine which among three regions strikes the best balance between being a profitable and a low-risk location for the development of new oil wells by the mining company OilyGiant.
+**Objective:** To determine which among three regions strikes the best balance between being a profitable and a low-risk location for the development of new oil wells by the mining company OilyGiant.

 **Accomplishments:** To pass this project, I needed to identify at least one region with a risk of losses no greater than 2.5%.
 For each region, I used bootstrapping with 1000 samples of 200 randomly selected locations, and I discovered that exactly one region fits this description, with a risk of losses of only 1.5%.